DKMS-LSL/typeloader/user_manual/new_allele.md

 All of these can later be edited in the AlleleView.

-Once TypeLoader finishes this, the dialog is closed.
+Once TypeLoader finishes this step, the dialog is closed.
 Now you can find the allele in the [=> Navigation Area](navigation.md) and view and edit its data in its [=> Sample View](view_sample.md).

 ##  Adding multiple alleles of one sample
-You can add multiple alleles of one sample one by one by specifying the same internal and external user ID.
+You can add multiple alleles of one sample one by one by specifying the same internal sample ID (the external sample ID of subsequent alleles of the same internal sample ID is ignored, to make sure to keep internal and external ID consistent ith each other).

-These can be entered from the same raw XML file by uploading one allele, then uploading the same file again but choosing the other allele.
+These alleles can be entered from the same raw XML file by uploading one allele, then uploading the same file again but choosing the other allele.
 Alternatively, a different raw file can also be used.

 For more details see [=> Multiple alleles of one sample](multiple_alleles.md).